Resilience Planning Resources

 Energy Planning Template for Cities – developed through the LOGOPEP Project

-This template will be available for your city to use in November will be posted at
+This template will be available for your city to use

 For more information, contact Maureen Colburn, Project Manager, at 612.752.6954 or email@example.com or Brian Ross Senior Program Director, Great Plains Institute 612 501-1531 firstname.lastname@example.org Five Minnesota cities in the Twin Cities Metro have been selected as partners for the Local Government Project for Energy Planning (LoGoPEP), an initiative that is developing energy planning tools for local governments.
 The five selected partner cities include Oakdale, Eden Prairie, Falcon Heights, Maplewood, and Saint Louis Park.
 These cities will help pilot test the tools developed by the LoGoPEP team, including case studies of exemplar cities, a scenario planning or “wedge” tool that will quantify the level of action needed to meet reduction targets, and an energy planning template that can be incorporated into local government comprehensive plans. http://www.cleanenergyresourceteams.org/blog/five-cities-selected-partners-new-energy-planning-pilot-project